jpomykala/jpomykala.github.io/_posts/2020-09-05-why-localization-is-tough.md

 - Italian, because we planned to add places from Italy
 - French, because my girlfriend would like to learn this language 👩‍🎨

-I started working on the coding side and my girlfriend was taking care about everything else including translations.
+I started working on the coding side, and my girlfriend was taking care about everything else including translations.
 We noticed very quickly that i18n... is though...

 ![i18n is though](https://dev-to-uploads.s3.amazonaws.com/i/68b2thkwc251ymkeqo3c.jpg)